 #9 The casualties in Normandy

-The liberation of Paris forced the overstretched Allied supply system to divert resources to feed the city, bringing the swift advance to a halt, and giving time to the Germans to reorganize and solidify lines in northeast France.
-De Gaulle took credit for France’s and Paris liberation, overlooking the fact that the 2ème DB would never have reached France without American help, or the Allied soldiers’ sacrifice.
+The liberation of Paris forced the overstretched Allied supply system to divert resources to feed the city, bringing the swift advance to a halt, and giving time to the Germans to reorganize and solidify lines in northeastern France.
+De Gaulle took credit for France’s and Paris liberation, overlooking the fact that the 2ème DB would never have reached France without American help or the sacrifice of the Allied soldiers.

 The liberation of Paris costed the lives of 2,873 citizens and seventy-one men of the 2ème DB, plus 225 wounded.
 Since the Allied landings on 6th June, the Wehrmacht had suffered 240,000 casualties, plus 200,000 prisoners captured by the Allies.
 British, Canadian and Poles, suffered 83,405 casualties, and the Americans another 125,847.
 But France paid a huge cost too.
 Over 70.000 civilians were killed by Allied operations and air-raids during the war, exceeding the 40.000 caused by German bombs in Great Britain.
 Half of them were Normans.
 Normandy’s martyrdom saved the rest of France from bitter fight, and accelerated the downfall of the Nazi Reich.